AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 ## Overview

-`hagis` was initially created for *Phytophthora sojae* surveys by Austin McCoy and Zachary Noel at Michigan State University in the US where the disease has been managed primarily via deployment of resistance genes (*Rps* genes, resistance to *P. sojae*) in commercial soybean cultivars and by the application of fungicide seed treatments.
+`hagis` was initially created for *Phytophthora sojae* surveys by Austin McCoy and Zachary Noel at Michigan State University in the US, where the disease has been managed primarily via deployment of resistance genes (*Rps* genes, resistance to *P. sojae*) in commercial soybean cultivars and by the application of fungicide seed treatments.
 However, repeated